sstelfox/belfort/README.md

     correct.
 You steal 2 gold from any 1 player, or 1 gold each from up to 3 different players.

+Another thing that didn't seem clear to me (and prevented me from using it in the first game) though is perfectly clear after reading the rule book around the market card.

 For the time being I've also chosen to complete ignore the alternate rules for a 2-player game.
 This was a big decision as it can dramatically shift the style and power-bases of play.
 Basically this decision was made due to the complexity